 Maximum braked towing capacity for the Model Y L is 1588kg (750kg unbraked), which is identical to five-seater variants.

 Since January 2026, new Tesla Model Y and Model 3 EVs have come with a five-year/unlimited-kilometre warranty, with the high-voltage battery warranty extending to eight years or 192,000km, whichever comes first, for Long Range and Performance variants (160,000km standard RWD).
-The Tesla Model Y L will have the same warranty terms and conditions.
+The Tesla Model Y L has the same warranty terms and conditions.

 Research and compare electric SUVs on sale: models, specs, features, running costs and prices